We've teamed up with Ellensburg-based Iron Horse Brewery to bring you some delicious beef and beer-based shenanigans!

-Cows don't go around chugging growlers and slurping out of IPA-filled troughs, but they do enjoy the byproduct of beer brewing.
-The brewers grains leftover from the beer making process is mixed in with hay and fed in what is called a ration which Ellensburg rancher Kyler Beard says, "...is formulated by a PhD nutritionist, so it's not just two dumb cowboys out here with a shovel."
+Speaking of leftovers...cows don't go around chugging growlers and slurping out of IPA-filled troughs, but they do enjoy the leftovers of beer brewing.
+The brewer's grains leftover from the beer making process is mixed in with hay and fed to local cattle.

-Without a local rancher like Kyler to partner with, the grains would have to be composted or landfilled.
-Instead, cattle convert it into delicious, protein-packed beef.
-If Kyler's cows could talk, they'd probably walk into the IHB Pub and say "You're Welcome."
+Without a local rancher like Kyler to partner with, the grains from Iron Horse Brewery would have to be composed or landfilled.
+Instead, cattle convert it into delicious, protein-packed beef that just happens to pair very nicely with Iron Horse Brewery's Irish Death or Double Rainbow beers.